strapdata/elassandra/docs/elassandra/source/enterprise.rst

    Elasticsearch **user authentication requires HTTPS**.
 (User authentication without HTTPS is not supported).

-In order to grant an Elasticsearch request, Elassandra checks two levels of access rights :
+In order to grant an Elasticsearch request, Elassandra will check two levels of access rights :

 #.
-First, Elassandra looks up for a **privilege** matching your elasticsearch request in the Cassandra table ``elastic_admin.privileges``.
+First, Elassandra will look for a **privilege** matching your Elasticsearch request in the Cassandra table ``elastic_admin.privileges``.
 #.
-If no privilege matches and request is related to indices, Elassandra looks up for a Cassandra **permission** associated to the user's roles.
+If no privilege matches and request is related to indices, Elassandra will look for a Cassandra **permission** associated with the user's roles.

 Privileges
 ..........